MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-synapse-analytics-copy-activity.md

       - **Allow PolyBase**: It is mandatory to be selected when you choose **PolyBase**.
       - **Reject type**: Specify whether the **rejectValue** option is a literal value or a percentage.
 Allowed values are **Value** (default) and **Percentage**.
       - **Reject value**: Specify the number or percentage of rows that can be rejected before the query fails.
-Learn more about PolyBase's reject options in the Arguments section of [CREATE EXTERNAL TABLE (Transact-SQL)](/sql/t-sql/statements/create-external-table-transact-sql?view=sql-server-ver16&tabs=dedicated).
+Learn more about PolyBase's reject options in the Arguments section of [CREATE EXTERNAL TABLE (Transact-SQL)](/sql/t-sql/statements/create-external-table-transact-sql).
 Allowed values are 0 (default), 1, 2, etc.
+      - **Reject sample value**: Determines the number of rows to retrieve before PolyBase recalculates the percentage of rejected rows.
+Allowed values are 1, 2, etc. If you choose **Percentage** as your reject type, this property is required.
       - **Use type default**: Specify how to handle missing values in delimited text files when PolyBase retrieves data from the text file.
-Learn more about this property from the Arguments section in [CREATE EXTERNAL FILE FORMAT (Transact-SQL)](/sql/t-sql/statements/create-external-file-format-transact-sql?view=sql-server-ver16&tabs=delimited).
+Learn more about this property from the Arguments section in [CREATE EXTERNAL FILE FORMAT (Transact-SQL)](/sql/t-sql/statements/create-external-file-format-transact-sql).
 Allowed values are selected (default) or unselected.

     - **Bulk insert**: Use **Bulk insert** to insert data to destination in bulk.

       :::image type="content" source="./media/connector-azure-synapse-analytics/bulk-insert.png" alt-text="Screenshot showing Bulk insert settings.":::

       - **Bulk insert table lock**: Use this to improve copy performance during bulk insert operation on table with no index from multiple clients.
+Learn more from [BULK INSERT (Transact-SQL)](/sql/t-sql/statements/bulk-insert-transact-sql).

     - **Upsert**: Specify the group of the settings for write behavior when you want to upsert data to your destination.